Practical next steps

 - Request baptism, confirmation, First Communion, and marriage certificate copies.

-- Provide copies to your registered parish for record updates.
+- Provide copies to the registered parish for record updates.

 - Note missing documents, uncertain dates, chapel names, priest names, and witnesses.